rhyslwells/Data-Archive/content/standardised/Sarsa.md

+---
+title:
+tags:
+aliases:
+category:
+---
+>[!Summary]
+>

+>[!Example]
+>

 (State-Action-Reward-State-Action)

-SARSA is another value-based RL algorithm, differing from Q-learning in that it updates the Q-values based on the action actually taken by the policy.
+SARSA is another value-based [[Reinforcement learning]] algorithm, differing from Q-learning in that it updates the Q-values based on the action actually taken by the policy.

 **SARSA update rule:**